By using this site, you agree to the Privacy Policy and Terms of Use.

 Reporting A Particular Case As A Precedent

-Courts have emphasized that when the Supreme Court issues a decision without declaring legal principles but provides directions for special circumstances, subordinate High Courts must discern the ratio decidendi from a thorough reading of the decision before applying it to other cases.
+Courts have emphasized that when the Supreme Court issues a decision without declaring legal principles.
+But, provides directions for special circumstances.
+Subordinate High Courts must discern the ratio decidendi from a thorough reading of the decision.
+This is before applying it to other cases.
 High Courts, when exercising statutory powers under criminal law, cannot assume the functions and jurisdiction of the Supreme Court.
 Editors of law reports should avoid misrepresenting such cases as binding precedents for further guidance.

 The Evolution And Application Of The Doctrine Of Stare Decisis

-The Latin term “stare decisis” is derived from the phrase “stare decisis et non quieta movere,” which translates to “to stand by decisions and not disturb settled matters.”
+The Latin term “stare decisis” is derived from the phrase “stare decisis et non quieta movere,”.
+It translates to “to stand by decisions and not disturb settled matters.”
 Initially, the doctrine of stare decisis did not exist.
 In 1833, Chief Justice Park, in Mirehouse v.
-Rennel, emphasized the “urgent need for recognizing the binding force of precedents,” leading to the establishment of the doctrine in England and later in India.
-In India, Article 141 of the Constitution recognizes the doctrine of stare decisis, which mandates that subordinate courts must follow the decisions of higher courts in cases involving similar legal issues.
+Rennel, emphasized the urgent need for recognizing the binding force of precedents.
+Thus, leading to the establishment of the doctrine in Englamd and later in India.
+In India, Article 141 of the Constitution recognizes the doctrine of stare decisis.
+This mandates that subordinate courts must follow the decisions of higher courts in cases involving similar legal issues.
 The doctrine aims to promote and ensure the binding nature of judicial precedents, thereby fostering certainty and stability in the law’s application.

 In Minerva Mills v.
 Union of India (1980), the Supreme Court highlighted that “certainty and continuity are the essential ingredients of the rule of law.”
 It noted that overruling a long-standing precedent could lead to uncertainty and confusion.
 In cases where one Division Bench disagrees with another on a legal question, the matter should be referred to a Full Bench.